Mr. Right Again for Her

 “Two someones,” Thea clarified.
 “My nieces.
 That’s how I think of them, anyway.”
 She shook her head.
 “It’s complicated.
 I really don’t have time to go into it before your flight.”

-“Our flight,” Tess corrected, feeling as winded as if she’d just finished running a mile.
+“Our flight,” Lacey corrected, feeling as winded as if she’d just finished running a mile.
 “Seems to me you have more reason than ever to help me thank Emerson Cassidy.
 His extraordinary generosity toward the orphanage warrants a personal visit.
 There’s no way you can deny it.”

 “I know, but—"

-“I insist,” Tess interrupted.
+“I insist,” Lacey interrupted.
 Since her assistant was clearly weakening on the subject, it was time to pull rank.
 “The orphanage is on our way to the airport.
 We’ll stop by long enough for you to let those precious kiddos know you’re being called away on business by a real meanie of a boss.”
 Thea probably thought she was being callus, but it was a risk she was willing to take.
 “You and I are going to have the time of our lives picking out souvenirs for those girls.”

 Thea wrinkled her nose, looking incredulous.
 “Souvenirs,” she repeated carefully.
 “From Chipper, Texas?”